sercrod

 <template

-*let="place = { list: `items`, as: `item`, use: `item.type`, from: `content-template` }"
+*let="place = { list: `items`, as: `item`, unit: `item.type`, template: `content-template` }"

 *iterate="place">